-Over the past 18 years I’ve been managing a strategy that is focused on and has generated attractive absolute returns (1998-2016).
-I believe absolute return investing is superior to relative return investing.
-Relative return investing has never made sense to me.
+Between 1998-2016 I managed an absolute return strategy.
+I prefer absolute return investing over relative return investing.
 Investors, big and small, think in absolute returns (think pension return assumption of 8% or an individual return goal of “making money”).
 Nevertheless, the investment management industry has consistently gravitated more and more to the world of relative investing.
 In relative investing, losing 30% of clients’ capital is an achievement if the market declines 32%!

 In the following posts I will attempt to shine light on absolute return investing and why I prefer it to the relative world.
 Furthermore, I plan to provide current updates on the business environment through the eyes of 300 small cap companies — many of which I’ve followed for 10-20 years.
 As I recently recommended returning capital to clients (due to the excessive small cap valuations and broadness in overvaluation), I’m using this blog, along with managing my own separate account, as a way to stay engaged until my opportunity set improves and I eventually return to the asset management industry.
-In effect, I decided to go all-in on patience and move my absolute return portfolio to or near 100% cash (I have owned and continue to consider owning cash hedges such as asset heavy equities).
+In effect, I decided to go all-in on patience.

-Podcasts explaining the current environment and my investment process:
+Podcasts and interviews explaining the current environment and my investment process: